Basketball's NBA under fire in China, at home over HK protest tweet

 “I watched the Rockets for 21 years, but I’m still a Chinese person first and foremost,” one social media user said.

-China’s consulate in Houston said on Sunday it “made stern representations to the Rockets and requested them to clarify, to immediately correct any mistakes, and to eliminate any negative influences.”
+China’s consulate in Houston said on Sunday it “made stern representations to the Rockets and requested them to clarify, to immediately correct any mistakes, and to eliminate any negative influences”.

-Reporting by Josh Horwitz in Shanghai, Chris Gallagher in Tokyo; Additional reporting by Lincoln Feast in Sydney and Kevin Krolicki in Singapore; Writing by Darren Schuettler; Editing by Gerry Doyle
+Reporting by Josh Horwitz in Shanghai, Chris Gallagher in Tokyo; Additional reporting by Lincoln Feast in Sydney and Kevin Krolicki in Singapore; Writing by Darren Schuettler; Editing by Gerry Doyle and Alex Richardson